 - The etiology is unknown.
 Proposed theories include mechanical stress and repetitive trauma.

-- Most frequently affected joint: knee (medial condyle of femur)
+- Most frequently affected joint: knee

 - In early lesions, nonlocalized pain during physical activity in school-aged children or adolescents

 - Gradual stiffness with joint locking or catching

 - Antalgic gait with lateral rotation of the ipsilateral foot